testhackathon01-gif/impact-analyzer/README.md

-# 💥 Impact Analyzer REST API
+# 💥 Impact Analyzer API

 An intelligent service designed to automatically analyze structural and semantic changes between two versions of Java source code (Baseline vs. Target) and determine the downstream impact on dependent modules.